-As noted above, the Authority has applied a general 10% saving to all items reviewed by GHD.
+As noted above, for the purpose of the Draft Report, the Authority applied a general 10% saving to all items reviewed by GHD.

-Item 4: Macintyre Brook Gauging Stations
+Item 4 - Macintyre Brook Gauging Stations

 SunWater proposes costs of \$109,000 in 2015-16 for three gauging stations at Bracker Creek at Terraine, Macintyre Brook at Barongarook and at Coolmunda Dam headworks.
 A further \$27,000 is proposed for the installation of a tailwater gauge at Coolmunda Dam in 2013-14.